Suhas-13/EasyIR/README.md

 Note: I will be uploading the schematic for the arduino circuit at a later time.

+EasyIR allows individuals to take control of their IR controllable devices in new ways, with a programmable environment developed by us.

 # How to use Easy IR

 First record the IR Codes for the device you wish to use.